Brainchip-Inc/aTENNuate/README.md

 ```
 The denoised samples will then be saved as `.wav` files in the `denoised_samples` directory.

+## Training

+The network should be easily interfaced with your custom training pipeline.
+The network expects an input of shape `(batch, 1, length)` and an output of the same shape, which can be sampled at any frequency (though the pre-trained weights operate at 16000 Hz).
+Note that length should be a multiple of 256, due to the downsampling behavior of the network.

 ## Denoising samples

 ### DNS1 synthetic test samples, no reverb